Vodyanoy: Man-snatching

 The vodník lures people into the water to drown them, and those who bathe after hours are especially vulnerable, but he can only drown those who were fated to die that way.
 Fishermen were afraid of saving a drowning man from the clutches of a vodník, because they would come in a bad way and wind up being drowned themselves.

 In one version the water demon spans a fine invisible net across the river to trap people.
 But he sits in the grass mending his nets on Friday, his day off from man-snatching.

 The peddler vodník displays some sort of trinkets hanging on a rack in order to lure his prey into water.
 Most especially the peddler (kramář) vodník uses the colorful ribbon (stuha, pl. stuhy; pentle or its dim. pentlička (Note: stužka, diminutive of stuha occurs in Slovak tales of tale with the butcher (mäsiar).
 And in the Liduška story, the mašle signifies "ribbon" (cog.
 German Masche), though translated as "flower".) to lure humans, according to numerous accounts.
-In Podskalí Quarter of Prague, the vodník was seen on a raft (vor, pl. locative vorách) in the evenings, and he hangs a red ribbons over the water to lure children and drag them down.
+In the Podskalí Quarter of Prague, the vodník was seen on a raft (vor, pl. locative vorách) in the evenings, and he hangs red ribbons over the water to lure children and drag them down.
 (Note: Erben, posthumous (1874), also cited as "Slavia I, seš.
 3, str.
 4".)
 A vodník in the guise of a red-haired man wearing green peddled green ribbons to a village woman, but the goods turned into grass when she returned home.
 (Note: Concerns a village woman from Balda, Czech near Polička.
 Slavia 3: 8, also cited by (Košťál 1892).)

-The vodník or hastrmann maintains a collection of captured souls inside pots in his underwater palace or mansion, as in the tale localized in Moldautein (Týn nad Vltavou), here specified as "earthenware" (irdenen) pots also filled with water.
+The vodník or hastrman maintains a collection of captured souls inside pots in his underwater palace or mansion, as in the tale localized in Moldautein (Týn nad Vltavou), here specified as "earthenware" (irdenen) pots also filled with water.
 Here a poor day-laborer woman's eldest daughter becomes the Hastermann's servant, and when she sweeps, the dust she collects is gold.
 She liberates a soul from a noisy jar, which turns out to be her brother.
 She is forgiven, but after serving many years, homesickness hardens her decision to flee, and she frees all the souls on departure.
 The hastrmann pursues but she returns home to her siblings.
 (Note: Compare basic plotline with godmother Liduška story below, and the Grimms' "Der Wassermann und der Bauer", listed as a German Bohemian tale, taken down orally.)